raphaelquast/foobar2000_TripleQ/README.md

  1) go to preferences (crtl + p)
  2) navigate to `Media Library > Album List Panel`
  3) double-click on each of the 'views' and change the paths in the following 2 lines:
-    (you MUST include the backslashes and DO NOT use unnecessary spaces
+    (you MUST include the backslashes and don't use unnecessary spaces
 	(if your path contains spaces, you must encapsulate it in quotes)!)
 	  - the base-path of your music directory: